 Teeming is a smart, funny, erudite guide to what makes superorganisms so extraordinary.
-It's astonishing and practical, packed with simple rules for teams, for companies, for communities who want to coalesce effortlessly around a shared purpose.
-Organizations working for a just and sustainable world?
-Please devour this book.
-It's a vital slice of biological intelligence, served with scientific candor, grace, and wit.
+It’s astonishing and practical, packed with simple rules for teams, for companies, for communities who want to coalesce effortlessly around a shared purpose.
+A vital slice of biological intelligence, served with scientific candor, grace, and wit.

-Teeming is clearly a labor of love, with a lifetime of research, experience, and thought poured into it.
+Teeming is a labor of love, with a lifetime of research, experience, and thought poured into it.
 These are not facile sound bites, and they deserve a good read.
 You will certainly get your money’s worth.
 Start reading, and go about your business—Dr. Woolley-Barker’s superorganisms will jump out at you everywhere you go—at work, at home, and even on the evening news.
-Working together can work a whole lot better, if we learn from nature.
-Not just that, but there is a real person inside these pages—one we’d like to know.
-Tamsin weaves a rich conversation full of entertaining adventure— a journey of the mind and spirit, and one you won't forget.
+Tamsin weaves a rich conversation full of entertaining adventure— a journey of the mind and spirit, and one you won’t forget.

 Evolutionary biologist Woolley-Barker draws on the ancient R&D of living systems to show how nature can help us challenge Silicon Valley’s vertical hierarchies and billion dollar unicorns with self-organized systems that are functional, flat, agile, adaptive and resilient.
 Teeming is a timely, insightful, inspiring and enjoyable exploration of one of the deepest challenges facing not only the sustainable movement but all modern organizations—how to ensure the adaptive benefits of emergent coordination without the deadening impacts of command and control.

 An easy-to-digest book with profound implications for the future of our social systems, Teeming overflows with poetic and scientific insight.
-It is also an entertaining read.
-This timely book explores how competition and cooperation play out in all social systems.
-With gracious ease Dr. Woolley-Barker blends her passion and expertise for sociobiology, facilitation, ecology and systems thinking to provide the theoretical insight and practical application we sorely need in redesigning our organizational systems to flourish far into the future.
-Diverse, self-organizing, collaborative, and purposeful superorganisms provide powerful insight into how the firms of the future can adapt and thrive in these transformative times, while creating the conditions conducive for life to flourish.
+With gracious ease, Dr. Woolley-Barker blends her passion and expertise for sociobiology, ecology and systems thinking to provide the theoretical insight and practical application we sorely need in redesigning organizational systems to flourish far into the future.
+Diverse, self-organizing, collaborative, and purposeful superorganisms provide powerful insight into how the firms of the future can adapt and thrive through transformative times, while creating conditions conducive for life to flourish.
 A must read for those with an eye on what our future could hold.